-The Academy of the Holy Cross employs both a learning specialist and a school counselor specializing in learning differences to provide support to students in the Resource Program.
-Students have in a resource study hall period where they have time to study and prepare for tests and other assessments, as well as receive support in building study skills, improving organization, study strategies, test preparation, and time management.
+The Academy of the Holy Cross employs both two full-time learning specialists to provide support to students in the Resource Program.
+Students have their study hall in the Saint Mary's Resource Center where they have time to study and prepare for tests and other assessments, as well as receive support in building study skills, improving organization, study strategies, test preparation, and time management.

 Resources available to all SMRP students include:

 - assistance with study skills and test preparation

 - social-emotional support